 - Enhanced Credibility: The stringent regulatory requirements for a Public Limited Company enhance its credibility, attracting investors and customers alike.

-- Limited Liability for Shareholders: Just like an LLP, shareholders have limited liability, restricted to the value of their shares.
+- Limited Liability for Shareholders: Just like an Limited Liability Partnership, shareholders have limited liability, restricted to the value of their shares.

 - Transferability of Shares: Shares in a PLC are easily transferable, offering liquidity to shareholders.